RDorville/EP1000/index.md

 ## Module Aims

 In this elective, students are introduced to design thinking concepts, which they will use to design some functional prototypes to meet certain user requirements.
-Fundamental digital fabrication skills and technologies such as computer-aided design, 2D and 3D modelling, mechanical & electronic design and programming skills are developed through a range of hands-on real world activities.
+Fundamental digital fabrication skills and technologies such as computer-aided design, 2D and 3D modeling, mechanical & electronic design and programming skills are developed through a range of hands-on real world activities.
 Project management, web and version control techniques, which are important for project development, will also be imparted to students.

 &nbsp;